 Decades of prohibition have allowed incomplete, inaccurate, or just plain wrong information about decarboxylation – hurting not only medicinal patients, but the cannabis movement as a whole.

-To shed light on this topic and combat farce with data, we’ve compiled this guide, just the tip of our research, to address the most common decarboxylation myths.
+To shed light on this topic and combat farce with data, we’ve compiled our clinical research on decarboxylation to address the most common decarboxylation myths.

 This myth takes a few different forms.
 Most commonly it comes as “fresh and cured bud decarb at different rates” or “fresh bud won’t decarb – you have to remove the moisture” and sometimes it’s really crazy like, “curing the bud decarbs it so why do I need to do anything after that?”